Greywater System Installation: Complete Guide to Water Reuse in 2026

 Pincher's Pro Tip

 Toilet flushing accounts for roughly 30% of indoor household water use.
-Connecting a pumped greywater system to your toilets is one of the highest-impact ways to reduce potable water demand — especially in high water-cost areas.
+Connecting a pumped greywater system to your toilets is one of the highest-impact ways to reduce potable water demand, especially in high water-cost areas.
+Modern 1.28 gallon-per-flush toilets paired with a shower-to-toilet greywater system can save a 3-person household nearly 7,000 gallons of potable water per year on flushing alone.

-Pairing your greywater system with other water conservation plumbing upgrades like low-flow fixtures and smart irrigation controllers can push your annual savings even further.
+Pairing your greywater system with other water conservation plumbing upgrades like WaterSense certified fixtures and smart irrigation controllers can push your annual savings even further.

 Smart Savings Made Simple!